EGAdams/SMOL_AI/v0/mode_1_score_2nd.md

 - Updates the score based on the current player's points:
   - If the current player has 3 or more points:
     - If the current player's points are equal to the opponent's points, set both players' points to 3.
-    - If the current player's points are greater than 3 and the point difference is more than 1, increment the current player's games, call the _undo.memory() method, and call the corresponding mode1P1Games() or mode1P2Games() method based on the current player's number.
+    - If the current player's points are greater than 3 and the point difference is more than 1, increment the current player's games, call the _undo.memory() method, and call the corresponding playerOneGameWin() or playerTwoGameWin() method based on the current player's number.
     - If the current player's points are equal to 4, set the game state's point flash to 1, set the previous time to the current game time, and set the toggle to 0.
   - Updates the point LEDs.